 Production and specialty chemicals are used once a well bore starts to produce in order to maximize production levels and to extend the life and economics of both the wellbore and the equipment at the well head that is required to enable the well to produce.
-Key products that are sold to the Operator include corrosion inhibitors, demulsifiers, H2S scavengers, paraffin control products, surfactants, biocides and scale inhibitors.
-Production and specialty chemicals are more commonly used in the production of oil.
+Key products that are sold to the Operator include corrosion inhibitors, demulsifiers, H_2S scavengers, paraffin control products, surfactants, biocides and scale inhibitors.
+Production and specialty chemicals are more intensively used in the production of oil or natural gas liquids versus lean gas production.

 There are a number of trends driving growth in the use of production and specialty chemicals for production applications.
 The number one driver of growth is the increasing presence of water in the produced fluids.
 Water causes numerous complications for Operators including scale, corrosion, and H_2S all of which require chemical intervention from production stage all the way through to delivery at a refining end-point.
 Increasing oil production has further driven the demand for production and specialty chemicals as, in general, oil wells have significant volumes of associated water and also have additional challenges such as paraffin that require chemical intervention to solve.
-Current industry trends have oil production rising and by default associated water production.
-In addition, in general as oil wells age the percentage of the produced fluid that is water versus hydrocarbon generally rises requiring even more chemical intervention.
+With oil production rising in the NAM associated water production has increased as well.
+In addition, in general as oil wells age the percentage of the produced fluid that is water versus hydrocarbon generally rises often requiring even more chemical intervention.

 Furthermore, as the length and depth of wells increase through horizontal drilling, the volume of each well increases, driving demand for more chemicals.
 Horizontal wells also have far more complex production challenges, given their size and structure, and as a result these complex production challenges increase demand for specialty production and specialty chemicals.
 Secondary (i.e. waterfloods), tertiary (i.e. Alkali Surfactant Polymer flood, CO2 flood, etc.) and enhanced (i.e. thermal techniques on heavy oil reservoirs) recovery techniques are also becoming more mainstream, and this trend is resulting in an increased demand for specialty chemicals.
-Oil wells require more production and specialty chemicals, on average, than gas wells, and the industry is currently developing oil wells at an accelerated rate further driving demand.
+Oil wells require more production and specialty chemicals, on average, than gas wells, and the NAM is currently developing oil wells at an accelerated rate further driving demand.

 The chart below outlines the global market size and recent growth of the production and specialty chemicals market.
 This market has grown at a cumulative annual growth rate of 14% per year since 2005 mainly as a result of the trends noted above.
-The market is highly concentrated with Baker Hughes, Nalco Holdings, Champion Technology and Schlumberger accounting for approximately 75% of the global market.
-In North America, CESTC believes only JACAM is in a position to compete with these industry majors as, CESTC believes all of the "other" North American competitors in the analysis do not have the production and laboratory facilities to be able to design and produce proprietary production and specialty chemicals.
-As a result of the trends noted above and the favourable position JACAM is in with a new and under-utilized production and laboratory facility, Management believes it can achieve growth in the production and chemicals business comparable to that of the industry on a go forward basis.
+The market is highly concentrated with Baker Hughes (Baker Hughes Inc. ticker: BHI:US) and Ecolab Inc.'s subsidiary Nalco Holdings (Ecolab Inc. ticker: ECL:US) Nalco Holdings (post its acquisition of Champion Technologies in 2013), accounting for approximately 64% of the global market.
+In North America, CESTC believes it is in a position to compete with these industry majors as, CESTC believes all of the "other" North American competitors in the marketplace do not have the production and laboratory facilities to be able to design and produce proprietary production and specialty chemicals.
+As a result of the trends noted above and the favourable position the Corporation is in with a new and under-utilized production and laboratory facility in Sterling KS, Management believes it can achieve growth in the production and chemicals business comparable to that of the industry on a go forward basis.